influxdata/telegraf/plugins/inputs/f5_load_balancer/README.md

 # F5 Load Balancer Input Plugin

 The `f5_load_balancer` plugin gathers metrics from an F5 Load Balancer's Rest API.
-This description explains at a high level what the plugin does and provides links to where additional information can be found.
 ### Configuration

 This section contains the default TOML to configure the plugin.
 You can